leeschmalz/NCAA-Championships-Data/README.md

 This was an important project for me because I have a passion for wrestling and a passion for data, but as far as I know this key information is not available to the public anywhere online.
 Now it is (for 2019 Championships at least).
 I will probably extend this to other years in the future.

-The final results that contain all of the data are in the csv files starting with the word 'all' ex. 'all_125_scored_df'.
+The final results that contain all of the data are in the csv files starting with the word 'All' ex.
+'All_125_scored_df'.
 The rest of the csv files are simply auxillary that were necessary to lead to the final result.

 This was a very tedious project, as you can see the txt file was not easy to work with.
 The entire structure of the bracket and scoring